3D OCT Eye and Retinal Scanning

 The images it produces allow your optometrist to see detail beyond that which is possible in a normal eye examination, it also allows us to keep a permanent 3D record of your eye for comparison at future appointments.

-A number of potentially serious eye conditions can be detected by the OCT scan, in many cases we are able to identify the early onset of conditions before they began to show evident symptoms and before they would have been visible in a routine eye examination
+A number of potentially serious eye conditions can be detected by the OCT scan, in some cases we have able to identify the early onset of serious conditions before they began to show evident symptoms and before they would have been visible in a routine eye examination.
+This allows early referrals for treatment and frequent monitoring.

 Macular Degeneration (AMD)